idris-lang/Idris-dev/docs/proofs/tactics.rst

 Names TTName
 ------------

-Names in an Idris program are evaluated at runtime but sometimes we need a 'variable name' which can be referred to as an unevaluated symbol.
+Names in an Idris program are evaluated at runtime but sometimes a 'variable name' is needed, which can be referred to as an unevaluated symbol.
 The  names used in terms have different constructors depending on their type:

 +---------------------------+-----------------------------------------------+